-- 3. To relieve the worsening unemployment situation due to the epidemic and the anti-epidemic measures, the Government has earmarked \$6.6 billion under the Anti-epidemic Fund last year to create 30 000 time-limited jobs in the public and private sectors within two years for people of different skill sets and academic qualifications.
+- 3. To relieve the worsening unemployment situation due to the epidemic and the anti-epidemic measures, the Government has earmarked \$13.2 billion under the Anti-epidemic Fund in 2020 and 2021 to create 60 000 time-limited jobs in the public and private sectors for people of different skill sets and academic qualifications.
 Under the Job Creation Scheme, in addition to bearing the salary of the jobs created in various government departments, the Government subsidises part of the cost of the jobs created in the non-government sector. - 4.
-As at end February 2021, around 31 000 jobs have been created, with half of the jobs being created in the Government and the other half in the non-governmental sector.
-Among the jobs already created, around 18 000 jobs have been filled while the recruitment of the remaining 13 000 jobs is in progress or will commence shortly.
-In light of the difficulties encountered by young people in finding jobs in the prevailing job market due to their lack of working experience, around 10 000 jobs are created specifically for fresh graduates and young people under the Job Creation Scheme.
-The Scheme also caters for the need of the grassroots.
-Over 40% of the jobs are relatively junior with a view to relieving the underemployment situation of the grassroots.
+As at end January 2022, around 60 000 jobs have been created under the two rounds of the Job Creation Scheme, with half of the jobs being created in the Government and the other half in the non-governmental sector.
+Among the jobs already created, around 48 000 jobs have been filled while the recruitment of the remaining 12 000 jobs is in progress or will commence shortly.

-5. In view of the persistently high unemployment rate, the Government announced in the 2021-22 Budget to further earmark \$6.6 billion to create an additional 30 000 time-limited jobs.
-Relevant government departments will liaise with the non-governmental organisations or relevant associations under their purview to formulate details of the additional jobs.
+5. In view of the persistently high unemployment rate, the Government has earmarked in February 2022 an additional funding of \$6.6 billion under the latest round of Anti-epidemic Fund for the creation of another 30 000 time-limited jobs.
+Relevant government departments are liaising with the non-governmental organisations or relevant associations under their purview to formulate details of the additional jobs.